bjucps/cps110-thinkcspy/_sources/06-MoreFlow/ThewhileStatement.rst

     :width: 560
     :align: left

-There is another Python statement that can also be used to build an iteration.
+In addition to the ``for`` statement, there is another Python statement that can also be used to build an iteration.
 It is called the ``while`` statement.
 The ``while`` statement provides a much more general mechanism for iterating.
-Similar to the ``if`` statement, it uses a boolean expression to control the flow of execution.
+Similar to the ``if`` statement, it uses a boolean condition to control the flow of execution.
 The body of while will be repeated as long as the controlling boolean expression evaluates to ``True``.

 Here's a program that counts down from 10 to 1 using a ``while`` statement: